 - Study Subject: GEAS offers a social science-based, structured 3-year PhD programme with a regional focus on East Asia (China, Japan, and Korea).
 Doctoral dissertations at GEAS are expected to analyze the institutional environment of social, political, cultural and economic actors in the East Asian region.

 - Scholarship Award: A limited number of students researching Korea will be recommended after a positive selection to receive scholarships by Korean research foundations.

-- Nationality: Scholarships are available to International students.
+- Nationality: The studentships are available to International students.

 - Number of Scholarships: Up to 10 candidates will be accepted.
-Up to two positions for international candidates are funded by GSSP, the Graduate School Scholarship Programme of German Academic Exchange Service (DAAD).
+Up to two positions for international candidates are funded by GSSP, the Graduate School programme of German Academic Exchange Service (DAAD).

 - Scholarship can be taken in Germany

 Eligibility for the Scholarship

 Eligible Countries: The studentships are available to International students.

 Entrance Requirements: Applicants must meet the following criteria: